pattern-lab/patternlab-node/packages/docs/src/docs/generating-pattern-lab.md

 ---

-title: Generating Pattern Lab | Pattern Lab
+title: Generating Pattern Lab
-heading: Generating Pattern Lab
+tags:
+  - docs
 ---

-{% capture m %}

 Running Pattern Lab for the first time will vary depending on which version was [installed](/docs/installation.html).